sohalsdr/nyum/README.md

 ### Initial Setup

 Initial setup is pretty simple.
-The only dependency is [pandoc](https://pandoc.org) version >2.8.
+The only dependency is [Pandoc](https://pandoc.org) version >2.8 (as well as [Python 3](https://www.python.org/) if you want to use `make test`).
 From there, the only things that need to be done are to fork/clone this repository, potentially clear out the `recipes/` and `docs/` directories to clear out the demo data, and go through `config.yaml` to configure the necessary settings.

 To get it deployed on GitHub Pages, the best approach is to simply configure GitHub Pages to deploy from the `docs/` folder, which the script deploys to expressly because GitHub artificially limits Pages to only be able to deploy from the root of a repository or the `docs/` folder.